pacoxu/website/content/en/docs/concepts/services-networking/dual-stack.md

 #### Create a single-stack cluster

-As IPv6DualStack feature gate is beta and default to true after 1.21, dual stack will be enabled by default without `--feature-gates` flag.
+In 1.21 the `IPv6DualStack` feature is Beta and the feature gate is defaulted to `true`.
+To disable the feature you must configure the feature gate to `false`.
+Note that once the feature is GA, the feature gate will be removed.

 ```
 kubeadm init --feature-gates IPv6DualStack=false